 For those who are undecided as to whether fashion communication is right for them, the Vogue Foundation Programme, Vogue Certificate or Vogue Summer Intensive Course would be excellent places to start.

 Those without a related BA or MA shouldn’t be disheartened.
 Due to the broad scope of fashion communication, there are roles for people from all different educational backgrounds.
 Do you have a maths degree but also write a fashion blog?
 Or perhaps you have degree in business but also a portfolio of fashion-related projects you’ve worked on.
 As long as you can prove a genuine love of fashion, you’re in a good position.

-For those looking to transition from an unrelated discipline, the 10-week intensive Vogue Fashion Certificate, which focuses on fashion media, marketing, and visual communication for fashion, enables students to build a strong portfolio of relevant work.
+For those looking to transition from an unrelated discipline, the 10-week intensive VOGUE Certificates, with the focus on Fashion Communication, Fashion Media, Fashion Marketing, enables students to build a strong portfolio of relevant work.

 Understanding what kind of communicator you are can help you identify which roles might be right for you.
 It can also help you talk about yourself less generally when you receive that oh-so-common interview question, “What are your strengths and weaknesses?”
 Personality tests are perfectly respectable, and are used in a variety of industries.
 They can help you understand yourself and your individual skill set from a more interesting perspective.